ricwein/FileSystem/README.md

  $file = new File(new Storage\Disk(__DIR__ . $_GET['file']));

  // path is passed as single parameters (comma instead of dot!)
- // this throws an error since the resulting path is not within __DIR__
+ // this throws an error since the resulting path is not within the safepath (__DIR__)
  $file = new File(new Storage\Disk(__DIR__, $_GET['file']));

- // however: disabling the safepath-constraint wold also allow ../ path attacks:
+ // however: disabling the safepath-constraint would also allow path traversal attacks:
  $file = new File(new Storage\Disk(__DIR__, $_GET['file']), Constraint::STRICT & ~Constraint::IN_SAFEPATH);
  ```